-The EU funds four IPR helpdesks staffed by experts who can provide free advice and training sessions on IP issues:
+The EU provides five IP helpdesks staffed by experts who can provide free advice and training sessions on IP issues

-- The European IPR Helpdesk offers tailored advice to researchers and European SMEs participating in EU-funded research projects and SMEs involved in international technology transfer processes.
+- The European IP Helpdesk offers tailored advice to researchers and European SMEs participating in EU-funded research projects and SMEs involved in international technology transfer processes.

 The Commission analyses policy on IP support and evaluates the effectiveness of support tools.
 The results of this evaluation can aid the work of public authorities planning to develop IP support services.